Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Experiments

-Figs. \ref{fig:reachAvoid} and \ref{fig:stayIn}\ri{is it figs?} show two closed-loop trajectories from both algorithms, when simulated in a \textit{static} environment.
-Fig. \ref{fig:reachAvoid} shows that the robot better avoids the human when using \rotogotext as an objective function, when compared to traditional robustness.
-This is because the proximity to the obstacles at the beginning of the mission is not considered when evaluating the \rotogotext, but is when using robustness.
-Similarly, Fig. \ref{fig:stayIn} shows that the robot stays near the middle of the region when using \rotogotext, but wanders when using robustness.
-Again, this is because the initial proximity to the edge of the region is "forgotten" once the robot begins executing the mission.
+Fig. \ref{fig:reachAvoid} shows closed loop trajectories from all three algorithms when simulated in a static environment.
+The circle represents the human, described as subformula \code{human} in Example \ref{ex: roToGo}.
+Fig. \ref{fig:reachAvoid} shows that the robot steers further from the human when using \rotogotext as the objective function than it does when using traditional robustness.
+This is due to the proximity to the obstacles at the beginning of the mission.
+Online, when using traditional robustness, each plan is limited by this initial proximity, so trajectories that steer further from the human are no more robust than those that steer close to the human.
+Using \rotogotext, however, removes this dependence and allows the robot to steer further from the human.

+Fig. \ref{fig:reachAvoid} also shows a shortcoming of using AGM robustness as a cost function: because the function is not dominated by the most critical point, the robot can still achieve a high AGM robustness even when coming very close to collision.
+This is reflected in Fig. \ref{fig:reachAvoid} when the robot steers much closer to the walls at the beginning of the mission.

+Table \ref{tab:boxPlots} shows that the robot achieves similar performance with regards to both robustness and AGM robustness whether it uses robustness or \rotogotext as the cost function.
+Despite this, the robot achieves a higher success rate when using \rotogotext, performing comparably to AGM robustness.
+The reason for this performance difference is more apparent when examining the trajectory lengths and minimum distances to the environment.
+The robot stays further from the dynamic region using \rotogotext when compared to traditional robustness, resulting in longer trajectories.